cybersafe-dev/cybersafety-tool/content/survey.md

         - answer: Neutral
         - answer: Disagree
         - answer: Strongly disagree
+    - statement: "4.
+I feel confident dealing with problems that my pupils encounter online and issues which arise when they are brought into school. "
+      responses:
+        - answer: Strongly agree
+        - answer: Agree
+        - answer: Neutral
+        - answer: Disagree
+        - answer: Strongly disagree
   communication:
     - statement: 1.
 I use technology to communicate respectfully and safely with my pupils.